Sports in New Jersey: Major schools

 New Jerseyans' collegiate allegiances are predominantly split among the three major NCAA Division I programs in the state – the Scarlet Knights of Rutgers University (New Jersey's flagship state university), members of the Big Ten Conference; the Pirates of Seton Hall University (the state's largest Catholic university), members of the Big East Conference; and the Tigers of Princeton University (the state's Ivy League university).
+Additionally, Red Hawks of Montclair State University—one of the largest public universities in the state—compete at the NCAA Division III level and have a strong following in northern New Jersey.

 Rutgers and Princeton athletics share an intense rivalry – stemming from the first intercollegiate football game in 1869 – though the two schools have not met on the football field since 1980.
 They continue to play each other annually in all other sports offered by the two universities.

 Rutgers, which fields 24 teams in various sports, is nationally known for its excellent football and women's basketball programs, owning a 6-4 all-time bowl record and appearing in a National Final in 2007, respectively.
 In 2008 and 2009, Rutgers expanded their football home SHI Stadium on the Busch Campus, and the basketball teams play at Jersey Mike's Arena on the Livingston Campus.
 Both venues and campuses are located in Piscataway, immediately across the Raritan River from New Brunswick.
 The university also fields rising men's basketball and baseball programs.
 Rutgers' fan base is mostly derived from the western parts of the state and Middlesex County, not to mention its alumni base, which is the largest in the state.

 Rutgers' satellite campuses in Camden and Newark each field their own athletic programs.
 The Rutgers–Camden athletic teams are called the Scarlet Raptors.
 The Rutgers–Newark athletic teams are called the Scarlet Raiders.
 The Scarlet Raiders and the Scarlet Raptors both compete within NCAA Division III.

 Seton Hall, unlike Rutgers and Princeton, does not field a football team.
 Its men's basketball team, however, is one of the Big East's storied programs, New Jersey's most successful representative in the NCAA Division I men's basketball tournament by number of wins, the state's only men's basketball program to reach a modern National Final, and plays its home games at Prudential Center in downtown Newark approximately four miles from the university's South Orange campus.
 The Pirates, while lacking as large an alumni base as the state university, have a large well of support in the predominantly Roman Catholic areas of the northern part of the state and the Jersey Shore.
 The annual inter-conference rivalry game between Seton Hall and Rutgers which alternates between Newark and Piscataway, the Garden State Hardwood Classic, has been renewed through 2026.